openstack/swift/doc/source/overview_erasure_code.rst

 The more interesting case is what happens if the proxy dies in the middle of a conversation.
 If it turns out that a quorum had been met and the commit phase of the conversation finished, its as simple as the previous case in that the reconstructor will repair things.
-However, if the commit didn't get a change to happen then some number of the storage nodes have .data files on them (fragment archives) but none of them knows whether there are enough elsewhere for the entire object to be reconstructed.
+However, if the commit didn't get a chance to happen then some number of the storage nodes have .data files on them (fragment archives) but none of them knows whether there are enough elsewhere for the entire object to be reconstructed.
 In this case the client will not have